 Variants of Uncertain Significance in Major Cancer Susceptibility Genes

 Polymorphisms in APC are the most extensively studied polymorphisms with regard to cancer association.
 The APC I1307K polymorphism is associated with an increased risk of colon cancer but does not cause colonic polyposis.
-The I1307K polymorphism occurs almost exclusively in people of Ashkenazi Jewish descent and results in a twofold increased risk of colonic adenomas and adenocarcinomas compared with the general population.[6,24] The I1307K polymorphism results from a transition from T?A at nucleotide 3920 in the APC gene and appears to create a region of hypermutability.
-Although clinical assays to assess for the APC I1307K polymorphism are currently available, the associated colon cancer risk may not be high enough to support routine use.
+The I1307K polymorphism occurs almost exclusively in people of Ashkenazi Jewish descent and results in a twofold increased risk of colonic adenomas and adenocarcinomas compared with the general population.[6,24] The I1307K polymorphism results from a transition from T→A at nucleotide 3920 in the APC gene and appears to create a region of hypermutability.
+Although clinical assays to assess for the APC I1307K polymorphism are currently available, the associated colon cancer risk is not high enough to support routine use.
 On the basis of currently available data, it is not yet known whether the I1307K carrier state should guide decisions regarding the age to initiate screening, the frequency of screening, or the choice of screening strategy.

 Clinical implications of low-penetrance alleles

 Although the statistical evidence for an association between genetic variation at these loci and CRC risk is convincing, the biologically relevant variants and the mechanism by which they lead to increased risk are unknown and will require further genetic and functional characterization.
 Additionally, these loci are associated with very modest risk, with ORs for developing CRC in heterozygous carriers usually from 1.1 to 1.3.
 More risk variants will likely be identified.
 Risks in this range do not appear to confer enough increase in age-specific risk as to warrant modification of otherwise clinically prudent screening.
 Until their collective influence is prospectively evaluated, their use cannot be recommended in clinical practice.